 The following song is a collaboration with fellow noise-jazz band Il Teatro Degli orrori.

-Finally, and this is probably accountable for traveling out of season but despite being such a popular destination we’ve hardly ever felt overcrowded or had shady figures approaching us at touristic viewpoints, as we’ve experienced in places as Lissabon or Paris.
+Finally, and this is definitely related to traveling out of season, despite being such a popular destination we’ve hardly ever felt overcrowded or had shady figures approaching us at touristic viewpoints, as we’ve experienced in places as London or Paris.

-All in all, Rome ended up a perfect romantic citytrip destination and highly affordable even for the poor students amongst us!
-We spent 4 days which felt fine but we could’ve easily stayed longer and still discover more.
+All in all, Rome ended up a perfect city-trip destination and highly affordable even for the poor students amongst us!
+We spent four days there which did feel sufficient, but honestly we could’ve easily stayed longer and still discover more.